HolAnia/Cheil-Poland--ts/README.md

 - sorting products by price and capacity of the products
 - filtering products by functionality, energetic class and capacity.

-Layout for the app was provided in Figma [File](https://www.figma.com/design/sqGzmCr1L1UPpUhwOzn4LK/webDevTestTask?node-id=1-1946&node-type=frame&t=4Td6FsHpF9FfUony-0).
+Layout for the app was provided in Figma [File].

 ## Technologies used